GU-CLASP/language-and-perception/meetings.md

 permalink: /meetings/
 ---

 The situated language and perception reading group meets on even Fridays 10-12 in the seminar room on the 5th floor of Humanistiska fakulteten, Renströmsgatan 6.

-Sometimes we meet [online](https://gu-se.zoom.us/j/726750116), requires GU-login.
+Sometimes, and more recently we meet [online on Zoom](https://gu-se.zoom.us/j/726750116), requires GU-login.

 From here you can also: